rocktimsaikia/spotify-mini/readme.md

   refreshToken: '<YOUR-SPOTIFY-REFRESH-TOKEN>'
 });

-// Get the currently playing track,(if there is no track playing, it will return null) const currentlyPlayingTrack = await spotify.getCurrentlyPlaying();
+// Get the currently playing track,(if there is no track playing, it will return the last played track) const currentlyPlayingTrack = await spotify.getCurrentlyPlaying();
 /**
  {